MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions3.md

 14. Display all of your details from the pupil and house table.

-15. Using your pupil id, change your record and move to a different house.
+15. The sorting hat has made a mistake.
+Using your pupil id, change your record and move to a different house.

 16. Display the updated record.